tensorsense/training_toolkit/README.md

-# omnivore
+# 🦾 Training Toolkit

-Framework for fine-tuning vision LLMs
+Framework for fine-tuning vision LLMs.

+## Installation

+- **Note**: the toolkit is using `decord` to load video.
+This library is no longer maintained, and it's incompatible with MacOS.